 A Founder's Vision

-Stephen remains a prominent entrepreneur and venture capital investor, having invested more than $250million in seed and venture capital into Kiwi start-up companies, particularly those focused on the global marketplace.
+Sir Stephen remains a prominent entrepreneur and venture capital investor, having invested more than $250 million in seed and venture capital into Kiwi start-up companies, particularly those focused on the global marketplace.
 He is a supporter of New Zealand’s America’s Cup sailing Team New Zealand and High Performance Sport New Zealand’s Goldmine project which utilises technology to assist Olympians maximise their full potential.
-In 1997, The New Zealand Herald named Stephen ‘Business Person of the Year’ and a year later, Stephen was named the Deloitte–New Zealand Management magazine Executive of the Year.
+In 1997 The New Zealand Herald named Sir Stephen ‘Business Person of the Year’ and a year later, Sir Stephen was named the Deloitte–New Zealand Management magazine Executive of the Year.
 In 2006, he was awarded the Blake Medal on behalf of the Sir Peter Blake Trust in recognition of his outstanding leadership contributions to New Zealand.
 In 2007, Stephen was made a Distinguished Companion of the New Zealand Order of Merit in recognition of services to business and the community.
 He received his knighthood in 2009.
-Stephen holds honorary doctorates from AUT and Massey University.
-In 2015, he was named Kiwibank New Zealander of the Year.
+He holds honorary doctorates from AUT and Massey University, and in 2015, he was named Kiwibank New Zealander of the Year.

 In 2019, he was made a Knight Grand Companion of the New Zealand Order of Merit for services to business, the community, and the environment.